akkadotnet/akka.net/docs/community/contributing/index.md

 The issue templates will force you to:

 * Spell out why you think this change would be valuable;
 * What problems not having this change causes;
-* What the current alternatives and work-arounds are in Akka.NET; and
+* What the current alternatives or work-arounds are in Akka.NET; and
 * Any other reasons why solving this issue is important, urgent, or otherwise useful.

 Maintainers of Akka.NET _want_ to make Akka.NET as valuable for as many users as possible, so it's in our interest to consider these.
 Having _other users_ of Akka.NET jump in and support your issue ([which you can socialize in our chatroom](https://gitter.im/akkadotnet/akka.net)) further adds to this "usefulness" or "urgency" signal that maintainers seek.

 But most importantly, starting your work by filing an issue first gives maintainers a chance to give you useful feedback on it.
 For instance, maybe we've already tried something like this in the past and abandoned it for reasons you're unaware of.
 Sharing knowledge, experience, and creativity in both directions creates an outcome that is stronger than the sum of the parts - so give that process a chance to happen _first_ before the code exists.

 It's much more difficult to have that creative conversation around a piece of code that's already set in stone, more or less.
 Increase your odds of success by engaging the other project members first - even for bugs and other small changes.